We all want change, to be a better version of ourselves. In theory. If only change didn’t feel so scary and if it wasn’t such hard work….

 Your path doesn’t have to be perfect.

-If I just give myself permission to continue doing what I’ve been doing – writing blogs and building my business – the answer will come.
+If you just give yourself permission to continue doing what you’ve already been doing – for me that would be writing blogs and building my business – the answer will come, the path will form or it will lead somewhere else.
 I will grow

 So lately, I’ve been exploring the possibilities, and I feel alive again!
 Everything is open, and the possibilities are endless.